mitigation-controller/mitc/doc/User_Manual.md

   <img width="500" src=figures/Slide8.PNG>
 </p>

 * Factors such as site conditions, labor skills, and weather can have an impact on the duration of construction activities.
 These factors may simultaneously influence multiple activities in a particular project and may cause activity durations to be correlated.
-The MitC allows including these shared factors
+The MitC allows including these shared factors to account for the correlations between the activities' durations.
 * Insert data related to activities' correlation: description of the shared uncertainty factors, durations of the shared uncertainties (three estimates for each factor: minimum, most likely, and maximum), where the most likely factor should be set to zero, and the relations with activities (i.e., the activities that share the uncertainty factor).

 Note that the correlation section is only necessary for the advanced version.
 Students should ignore filling this field of the spreadsheet if they intend to use the basic version